 - How confident are you in your existing team?

 - How confident are you about hitting your goals for the next Quarter?

-Notice these questions are pretty broad in nature and don't require the prospect to share senstive or confidential information.
+Notice these questions are pretty broad in nature and don't require the prospect to share sensitive or confidential information.
 That is by design.
 The goal with these questions are to gauge at a macro level how happy and content the prospect is with their current state.
-Keep in mind that if your prospect is perfectly happy with their current state there really isn't much you can do about it.
+Keep in mind that if your prospect is perfectly happy with their current state then there really isn't much you can do about it.
 Again, no problem to be solved, no sale to be made.
 That being said, the real power of these questions is all in the execution of how you ask them, how effectively you disarmed your prospect at the onset of the conversation (and prior conversations) and how well you actively listen to your prospects reply.

 Uncovering Desired Future State

 For the sake of our conversation let's assume the prospect does have a problem and is not perfectly content with their "current state."
 Your job now is to determine what their desired future state is.
 You might ask: